 Notice how Bale looks up and takes in his surroundings to think ahead.
 And his understanding of the game allows him to make the best decision.

 That’s how you think ahead in soccer.
 You expand your understanding of the game and develop your awareness.
-Work on the things we discussed, and you’ll be able to think ahead when you’re playing soccer.
+Work on the things we discussed, and you’ll be able to think ahead when playing soccer.